Codes of Conduct and Rules of Conduct

 Division 4 of the Model Code of Conduct set out Rules of Conduct.
 The legislation rules are intended to prevent Council Members engaging in inappropriate behaviour such as securing personal advantage, misusing local government resources and improper conduct.
 The Local Government Standards Panel deals with breaches of these rules of conduct.

-A complaint received under Division 4 of the Code of Conduct must be made within six months of the alleged breach and is to be submitted to the City's Complaints Officer by email: email@example.com using the prescribed form (for alleged breaches that occurred prior to the 3 February 2021) or prescribed form (for alleged breaches that occurred from the 3 February 2021).
+A complaint received under Division 4 of the Code of Conduct must be made within six months of the alleged breach and is to be submitted to the City's Complaints Officer by email: email@example.com using the prescribed form.

 The Register of Complaints prescribed under Section 5.121(3) of the Local Government Act 1995 is available by clicking below: